NatiG25/math-magicians/README.md

 - Webpack

-- Lighthouse (An open-source, automated tool for improving the quality of web pages.
-It has audits for performance, accessibility, progressive web apps, SEO and more).
+- Lighthouse

-- Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
+- Webhint

-- Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
+- Stylelint

-- ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)
+- ESlint

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

 - copy this link git@github.com:NatiG25/Math-Magicians.git
 - get the directory that you want to clone the repository.